bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

       state: present

 ```
+**If unsure of names/values for certain parameters, I suggest referencing the hammer commands listed earlier**

 After running this playbook we will see that a couple of things have been accomplished:
 - A host was created in Satellite, and assigned all of the appropriate information (Org, Location, Lifecycle Enviornment, Content View, etc)
 - A host was created in our virtualization environment, but not turned on